Codecritics/Codecritics/README.md

 ### Some fun facts about me:
 I'm tall, and I can't help myself with cakes.
-Proud of my merge african and french legacy.
+Proud of my merged african/french legacy.
 I'm here because I'm curious and if you are here too, I guess that's something we have in common.
 I love videos games especially because I consider it as one of the top opportunities to mix art and engineering.

 ### My favorite topics:
 - Competitive programming
 - Automation
-- Distributed Systems Chaos and Order
+- Distributed Systems (Chaos vs Order)

 ### GitHub Stats: